TheTimebike/destiny.py/docs/api.rst

    :param str appVersion: The current version of the application.
 [Optional]

    :param str appID: The ID of the application.
-[Optional] [Required for authorisation]
+[Optional] [Required for Authentication]

    :param str appSecret: The secret of the application.
-[Optional] [Required for authorisation]
+[Optional] [Required for Authentication]

    :param str appWebsite: The website for the application.
 [Optional]

    :param str appEmail: The email for the application.
 [Optional]

-   Destiny.py also includes an access token manager to make it easier to send requests that need authorisation.
-   Authentication tokens are stored by the ID of the *bungie net* account that they are enlisted under.
+   Destiny.py also includes an access token manager to make it easier to send requests that need authentication. authentication tokens are stored by the ID of the *bungie net* account that they are enlisted under.
    The management system includes automatic refreshing of expired access tokens.
-To get started, pass an *oAuth* token to ``client.authorisation.get_access_from_oauth()``. get_access_from_oauth is a coroutine and must be awaited.
+To get started, pass an *oAuth* token to ``client.authentication.get_access_from_oauth()``. get_access_from_oauth is a coroutine and must be awaited.

-   The tokens themselves are stored in the ``tokens`` attribute of client.authorisation inside a dictionary.
+   The tokens themselves are stored in the ``tokens`` attribute of client.authentication inside a dictionary.

-   .. autoclass:: destiny.Authorisation()
+   .. autoclass:: destiny.Authentication()
       :members: